Clubs-Council-IIITH/clubs/README.md

 ## Usage

-This microservice is meant to be ran with the docker-compose script, the source code for this can be found in the [`services repo`](https://github.com/Clubs-Council-IIITH/services).
+This microservice is meant to be run with the docker-compose script, the source code for this can be found in the [`services repo`](https://github.com/Clubs-Council-IIITH/services).

 1. Go to [Clubs-Council-IIITH Services Repository](https://github.com/Clubs-Council-IIITH/setup).
 2. Follow the setup instructions provided there.